 BERLIN TOWNSHIP ZONING COMMISSION MEMBERS

-The Berlin Township Zoning Commission (BZC) will hold their regular meetings on the 2nd and 4th Tuesdays of each month in 2017, with the exception of December, when there will be a single regular meeting on the 2nd Tuesday.
-All regular meetings are held at the Berlin Township Hall located at 3271 Cheshire Road, Delaware, OH 43015.
+The Berlin Township Zoning Commission (BZC) will hold their regular meetings on the 2nd and 4th Tuesdays of each month in 2022, with the exception of December, when there will be a combined organizational meeting with the Berlin Township Zoning Appeals (BZA) on the 2nd Tuesday.
+All meetings are held at the Berlin Township Hall, 3271 Cheshire Road, Delaware, OH 43015.
 View the township’s website at www.berlintwp.us for further details and updates regarding Zoning Commission meetings.